 All gases are controlled by means of a fully automated flow controller.
 In the event a malfunction is detected, the system is immediately brought to a secure state.
 All devices are manufactured to adhere to SIL2 standards.
 A Hydrogen sensor is installed at the top of the furnace, and in the event that a Hydrogen leak is detected, the sensor immediately responds.
 If a Hydrogen leak is detected, the furnace is flooded with inert gas, and the system is brought to a safe status.
 Furnace controls are programmed with an intuitive and user-friendly touch panel interface.

 All tube furnaces can serve as a base system to be used with Hydrogen; hence, different usable spaces and temperatures are possible.
 If Hydrogen at more than 1800 °C is required, a cold wall furnace must be selected.

-annealing, brazing, ceramic injection molding (CIM), degassing, drying, ebinding, metal injection molding (MIM), pyrolysis, Quenching, rapid prototyping, sintering, soldering, sublimation, synthesis, tempering
+annealing, brazing, ceramic injection moulding (CIM), degassing, drying, ebinding, metal injection moulding (MIM), pyrolysis, Quenching, rapid prototyping, sintering, soldering, sublimation, synthesis, tempering

 Contenuto soggetto a modifiche od errori